 Headway Hertfordshire Peer Support Groups

-Headway Hertfordshire organise and run peer support groups for Hertfordshire residents who have suffered a brain injury, such as a stroke, to spend time together.
-Your relative can make friendships and share experiences in a supportive and friendly environment, and carers are welcome to attend too.
+Headway Hertfordshire organise and run peer support groups for Hertfordshire residents who have suffered a brain injury – such as a stroke – to spend time together.
+Your relative can make friendships and share experiences in a supportive and friendly environment, with carers welcome to attend as well.

 There are 8 Headway peer support groups in Hertfordshire, in St. Albans, Borehamwood, Hemel Hempstead, Hertford, Letchworth, Stevenage and Watford and Welwyn.
 The groups tend to meet fortnightly.